taublast/Doom.Mobile/README.md

 * Custom UI to select weapons on mobile, tap left-bottom corner to open.
 * Multi-channel stereo sound working on all platforms.

+## Whats New

+* Sound fixes for Android, using new sound nuget
+* Added `MainPageCode` to create UI from code-behind to profit from C# HotReload
+* Added example for displaying custom HUD while playing, enable with `MauiProgram.ShowKeys`

 ## How To Play

 ### Setup